transistorsoft/react-native-background-geolocation/help/INSTALL-ANDROID-AUTO.md

 ## Android 10 and *When in Use* Location Authorization

 Android 10 introduces *When in Use* location authorization.
-If you're building with `compileSdkVersion 29`, add the following elements to your **`AndroidManifest.xml`**.
+If you're building with `compileSdkVersion 29` (or above), add the following elements to your **`AndroidManifest.xml`**.
 This allows your app to continue location-tracking when location-services are initiated while your app is in the foreground.
 For example:

 ```javascript
 onClickStartTracking() {